-Integrative Psychotherapy for migrants, adult children of immigrant parents, mixed and multicultural people
+Integrative Psychotherapy for adult children of immigrant parents, mixed and multicultural people

-In our sessions, we will slow down and take an exploratory and pragmatic deep dive.
-By integrating depth-oriented, liberation-focused, and trauma-responsive techniques, we will work together to uncover and detangle the deeper issues that shape your sense of self and belonging, and discover what is alive within you along the way.
+As a psychotherapist, I am committed to walking alongside you—offering support, perspective, and gentle challenge in service of meaningful change and growth.
+Our work will invite both exploration and pragmatism: slowing down thinking, listening closely, and allowing new insights to emerge.
+By integrating depth-oriented, liberation-focused, and trauma-responsive approaches, we will uncover and untangle the deeper issues shaping your sense of self and belonging, and discover what is alive within you along the way.

-Life can be hard.
-Therapy offers a non-judgmental, exploratory space for you to unravel and move towards awareness, healing and growth.
+Life can feel overwhelming, isolating or riddled with anxiety and despair.
+Therapy offers an unhurried, non-judgmental, exploratory space for you to unravel, unlearn and move towards awareness, healing and growth.

-Depth psychotherapy invites you to step into the unknown.
-It can be a dynamic and powerful process that requires a witness and guide.
+Depth psychotherapy is an invitation to step into the unknown—a living, dynamic process that calls for courage, openness, and the presence of a trusted witness.
+It offers a space to cultivate acceptance of who you are now while opening to who you are becoming.
 Progress is rarely linear.
-It can be challenging to know yourself and grow, but you don’t have to do it alone.
+It can be challenging to know yourself, but you don’t have to do it alone.

 Who I see in my practice